AndersDJohnson/docked-node/README.md

 it is possible for a maliciously-written npm package, when installed, to execute a script.

-Things are even more dangerous with the prevalence of npx, which encourages immediate execution of unknown code on your local machine.
+Things are even more dangerous with the prevalence of `npx`, which encourages immediate execution of unknown code on your local machine. `docked-node` also supports running `npx` inside the container (see below).

 ## Solution